COVID Symptoms May Linger In Some Vaccinated People Who Get Infected, Study Finds

 "If this is what we're going to see with all of the even mildly symptomatic infections that we're seeing now, it's definitely worrisome," she says.

 Regev-Yochay and others stress that the results need to be confirmed by additional research involving many more patients who are followed for much longer.
-It could be a false alarm, the symptoms could be much rarer, or they could resolve far more quickly than long COVID.
+It could be a false alarm, the symptoms could be much rarer, or they could resolve far more quickly than the months of symptoms that typically plague those suffering from long COVID.

 Nevertheless, other researchers agree the findings are cause for additional investigation.